arcaneframework/arcanefem/bilaplacian/Readme.md

 # Notes on the solver #

-The code here is a simple FEM code used to solve a conduction problem on unstructured 2D mesh.
+The code here is a simple FEM code used to solve a bilaplacian problem on unstructured 2D mesh.